-ACTION 1.25 ACTION 1.25

-The health service organ The health service organisation has processes to: a.
+The health service organisation has processes to: a.
 Support the workforce to understand and perform their roles and responsibilities for safety and quality b.
-Assign

-safety and quality roles a safety and quality roles and responsibilities to the workforce, including locums and agency staff
+Assign safety and quality roles and responsibilities to the workforce, including locums and agency staff

-Comments Comments

-Staff interviewed by assessors were able to articulate their roles and responsibilities for quality and safety.
+Staff interviewed by the assessors were able to articulate their roles and responsibilities for quality and safety.
 These are defined in position descriptions for staff employed by the organisation and in contractual arrangements for the provision of agency and locum staff.
 Orientation and onboarding include information for staff on these responsibilities.

-Rating Applicable HSF IDs

-Met All

-ACTION 1.26

-The health service organ The health service organisation provides supervision for clinicians to ensure that they can safely fulfil their designated roles, including access to after-hours advice,
+The health service organisation provides supervision for clinicians to ensure that they can safely fulfil their designated roles, including access to after-hours advice, where appropriate

-where appropriate where appropriate

-Comments

 Clinicians are provided with adequate supervision according to their designated roles and responsibilities and this is supported by position descriptions and the organisation structure.
-Access to after-hours advice if provided through the on-call executive leadership team.
+Access to after-hour advice is provided through the LDPH on-call executive leadership team.

-Rating Applicable HSF IDs

-Met All